 You can walk a trail on the island or take a water-cab from Puerto Ayora which brings you to the Bay.

 - The path is the most popular way to get to the Tortuga Bay, and you can see endemic wild animals of the Galápagos on the way.

 At the Tortuga bay you can do several activities such as swimming, snorkeling and watch the wild animals of Galápagos.

 The Charles Darwin Station on Santa Cruz in Puerto Ayora works for research and the protection of the ecosystem.
 The Foundation supports a project to raise young giant tortoises and then release them into the wild.
 During the visit, you get to know turtles with different ages from the eggs to a full-grown turtle, and you will learn everything about this mysterious but fantastic creatures.
 The entrance is included with the Galápagos National Park fee.

 3: Kicker Rock

-The Kicker Rock at the seaside of San Cristobal is a huge cliff product of an eroded Volcano.
+The Kicker Rock at the seaside of San Cristóbal is a huge cliff product of an eroded Volcano.
 Some people with great imagination can see a sphinx in the shape of the cliff.
-The Kicker Rock is home to many different types of sea birds such as blue-footed boobies and frigate birds.
+The Kicker Rock is home to many types of seabirds such as blue-footed boobies and frigate birds.
 The rock is one of the best places for snorkeling.
 A day trip costs $130 USD and a day trip including snorkeling costs $199 USD.

-Sierra Negra is the most active Volcano of the Galapagos Islands and is the second biggest Volcano in the world.
-The last eruption was in June of 2018.
-During the hike you can enjoy beautiful landscapes over a colorful volcanic terrain.
-It is an easy track but sometimes there are muddy sections and rocky terrain – it is recommended to bring rain/mud protection with you.
+Sierra Negra is the most active Volcano of the Galápagos Islands and is the second-biggest Volcano in the world.
+The last eruption was in June 2018.
+During the hike, you can enjoy beautiful landscapes over a colorful volcanic terrain.
+It is an easy track, but occasionally, there are muddy sections and rocky terrain.
+It is recommended to bring rain/mud protection with you.

 5: Bartolome Island